tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 Link-state

 ## Intra-AS Routing in the Internet: OSPF

+OSPF is a routing protocol that operates within a single ISP’s network.

 Routers are organized into **Autonomous System** (AS).
 An autonomous system is identified by its globally unique **autonomous system number** (ASN).